The Origin Of She.Wolf

-There are moments in a woman’s life when something inside her refuses to go back to sleep.
+There are moments in a woman’s life when something within refuses to go back to sleep.

 Not loudly.